 You can be fined up to £2,500 if you exhibit or train any performing animal without being registered.
 You may also be banned from exhibiting or training performing animals.

 3. Dog breeding licence

-You must have a dog breeding licence if you breed 5 or more puppy litters during any 12 month period.
+You must have a dog breeding licence if you breed five or more puppy litters during any 12 month period.

-A vet or other inspector will visit and want to see that your dogs:
+A vet will visit and will want to see that your dogs: